arduino/help-center-content/content/Arduino Cloud/Web Editor/If-you-cant-access-the-Cloud-Editor.md

 Check the following:

 * Use a supported account type.
-The Web Editor is currently not available when signed in with a [junior account](https://support.arduino.cc/hc/en-us/articles/4839080453148-About-Arduino-accounts-for-minors).
+The Cloud Editor is currently not available when signed in with a [junior account](https://support.arduino.cc/hc/en-us/articles/4839080453148-About-Arduino-accounts-for-minors).
 * Ensure JavaScript is enabled in your browser.
 * Check the status tracker.
 To see if there are any ongoing incidents, go to [status.arduino.cc](https://status.arduino.cc/) and check **Arduino Cloud > Editor**.